 Spoon over freshly baked biscuits and serve immediately.

-- 16 ounces bulk Italian sausage
+- 16 ounces bulk Italian sausage (click link for homemade sausage recipe!)

 - 1 small yellow onion, finely chopped